richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 Try it out.

-But nothing happens when we click on the Add Jura button.
+But nothing happens when we click on the Add Jura button!
 If we click on the "Run the Filter" button it shows up.

-Of course this is because we are adding the canton on Jura to the cantons array and not the filteredCantons array.
-We could fix that by calling the filter() function from the addJura function.
+Of course this is because we are adding the canton of Jura to the `cantons`  array and not the `filteredCantons` array.
+We could fix that by calling the `filter()` function from the `addJura` function.
 But then we have to remember all the places we are doing this.
 Angular offers a better solution: Signals.
 A Signal wraps a piece of data with a change detection mechanism which informs dependant pieces of data to refresh and recalculate themselves (think Excel formulas).

 ## Converting to Signals